 What to buy: We tested the chermoula with both preserved lemon and regular lemon.
 Though we preferred the preserved lemon, either is acceptable.

-Game plan: Whole pork loins will vary in size and thickness.
-The loin we used here was thicker and shorter than some will be.
+Game plan: Pork loins will vary in size and thickness.
 If you have a thinner loin, check the temperature about 15 minutes earlier.
-If your pork loin is done before your vegetables, just remove it to a cutting board to rest and continue cooking the vegetables until ready.
+If your pork loin is ready before your vegetables, just remove it to a cutting board to rest and continue cooking the vegetables until done.

 Heat the oven to 450°F and arrange a rack in the middle.